MindrustUK/Heatmiser-for-home-assistant/README.md

 <!-- SPDX-License-Identifier: Apache-2.0 OR GPL-2.0-only
 -->

-# Dev Branch
-Please note you are browsing a heavy work in progress branch.
-Many things will probably be broken and this readme will change frequently.
-Please pay close attention to commits to really understand what's happening.
-Please use the master branch unless you are brave or intentionally testing 'completed' functions to report bugs.

 # Heatmiser-for-home-assistant

 An integration for [Home Assistant](https://www.home-assistant.io/) to add support for [Heatmiser's Neo-Hub and 'Neo'](https://www.heatmiser.com/en/heatmiser-neo-overview/) range of products.